yuummmer/fairy-core/docs/getting-started.md

 - **Repository-specific rules**: FAIRy uses rulepacks tailored to specific repositories (GEO, SRA, etc.), so you know your data will meet their exact requirements
 - **Human-readable reports**: Get both detailed technical reports and easy-to-read summaries that you can share with researchers

+### What FAIRy produces

+When FAIRy finishes, it produces an attested bundle that includes:

+- **`preflight_report.json`** — Full validation results with detailed findings
+- **`manifest.json`** — A structured manifest containing:
+  - `dataset_id`: A content-based fingerprint for this exact dataset (format: `"sha256:<64-hex-chars>"`)
+  - `created_at_utc`: When the bundle was created
+  - `fairy_version`: The version of FAIRy that created this bundle
+  - A list of files in the bundle

+You don't need to memorize the hash—it's mainly for:
+- Skipping repeated checks on identical data
+- Deduplicating bundles
+- Linking this dataset to other systems (submission forms, internal trackers)

+Think of `dataset_id` like a barcode for "this exact dataset version."

 ### What you'll learn in this guide

 This guide will walk you through: